 Rutland Sinfonia, founded 1976

-The Rutland Sinfonia gave its first concert (of music by Weber, Elgar and Schumann) in January 1976, having been formed the previous year by Barry Collett.
-The seventy players were made up of the leading instrumentalists from Leicestershire, Lincolnshire, Northamptonshire and Cambridgeshire, and of course Rutland itself.
+The Rutland Sinfonia gave its first concert in January 1976, having been formed the previous year by Barry Collett.
+The players were drawn from a wide catchment – which continues to this day – including Leicestershire, Lincolnshire, Northamptonshire and Cambridgeshire, and of course Rutland itself.
 The Sinfonia were saddened by the passing of Barry in 2020 but his legacy lives on with the adventurous concert programmes and commitment of the conductors, committee and players.

-The Rutland Sinfonia was also the first non-professional orchestra to make commercial CDs, and its recordings of Elgar’s Powick Asylum Music and First World War pieces, all of which Barry Collett had rescued from oblivion, were world premiere recordings and sold and were broadcast world-wide.
-Another delightful CD consisted of premiere recordings of James Turner’s “How David Made an Orchestra” and Trevor Hold’s “Sark Folksong” Suite.
+The Rutland Sinfonia was the first non-professional orchestra to make commercial CDs; the recordings of Elgar’s Powick Asylum Music and First World War pieces, all of which Barry Collett had rescued from oblivion, were world premiere recordings and sold and were broadcast world-wide.